RAGE-toolkit/ONT_file_sync/README.md

 ## Usage instruction
 ### Guppy with GPU psudo command
 ```
+python live_basecalling.py -b GUPPY \
+-g full_path_to_guppy_basecaller \
+-i full_path_to_fast5_directory \
-python live_basecalling.py -b GUPPY -g full_path_to_guppy_basecaller -i full_path_to_fast5_directory -o full_path_where_the_basecaller_to_store -d model_name -t 1 -x cuda:0
+-o full_path_where_the_basecaller_to_store -d model_name \
+-t 1 \
+-x cuda:0
 ```
-- t indicates the time in minutes.
-For a given time (lets say 30 minutes) the program calls the guppy_basecaller to perform the basecalling
+- -t indicates the time in minutes.
+For a given time (lets say 30 minutes) the program calls the guppy_basecaller iteratively to perform the basecalling
-- b indicates the basecaller program.
+- -b indicates the basecaller program.
 This can have two values GUPPY, DORADO

 #### Guppy with GPU example command
 ```